 - 1 28 oz. can of peeled and diced tomatoes

-- In a large pot, heat up a little oil and brown the ground meat until just cooked.
+- Brown the Meat: In a large pot, heat up a little oil and brown the ground meat until just cooked.
 Set aside.

-- Add in ground chili pepper, curry powder, red chili pepper flakes and salt and mix well to ensure vegetables are all coated with the seasoning
+- Add the Seasonings: Add in ground chili pepper, curry powder, red chili pepper flakes and salt and mix well to ensure vegetables are all coated with the seasoning

-- Add in the browned minced meat, tomatoes, beans and corn and stir well, letting it simmer for another 20 minutes, or until chili is no longer soupy and has a thick consistency.
+- Simmer: Pour in the stock and let simmer over medium-low heat for 30 minutes.
+Add in the browned minced meat, tomatoes, beans and corn and stir well, letting it simmer for another 20 minutes, or until chili is no longer soupy and has a thick consistency.

-- Serve chili hot garnished with fresh spring onions and corn tortilla chips
+- Garnish and Serve: Serve chili hot garnished with fresh spring onions and corn tortilla chips

 Adapted from: The Kitchn